chrisammon3000/neo4j-titanic/README.md

 6. Once you are inside the container, use cypher-shell to load data from Google Sheets:
 <br>```$ cat import/create_db.cyp | bin/cypher-shell -u neo4j -p test```

 1. Open the Neo4j browser at `http://localhost:7474` to view the graph.
+Connect clients on `bolt://localhost:7687`.

 ## Connecting to the database
-Once the database is running and data has been imported, connections can be made on port 7687 using a client such as py2neo for Python.
+Once the database is running and data has been imported, connections can be made on port 7687 using a client such as py2neo for Python (see examples in `notebooks/` directory).
 Be sure to install the appropriate drivers.
 More info at: https://neo4j.com/developer/language-guides/.